zhuguangyuan/SimpleUserCenter/README.md

 - check the config in `application-dev.yaml` and modify it as you want.
 - run `AuthApplication`
 - goto [swagger page and try the API](http://localhost:8080/swagger-ui/index.html)

+## persistence
+- use mybatis to persist entity
+- TrxPropagationController to test spring transaction propagation, goto that class for more detail.